In crisis?Call or text 988Text Line:HOME → 741741Crisis resources

 Will I need to be on medication forever?

 Not necessarily.
-Many patients use medication for a defined period while developing coping skills, then successfully taper.
+Many clients use medication for a defined period while developing coping skills, then successfully taper.
 Nicholas will discuss what's right for your situation.

 What's the difference between a psychiatrist and a therapist for anxiety?